Care experienced and estranged young people

 The University is committed to supporting care leavers and estranged students throughout their studies and offers tailored support to these students.
 This includes various financial packages such as The Manchester Bursary, The Undergraduate Access Scholarship and the Cost of Living Support Fund.

-Students are also provided with a named Student Support team contact that can provide one-to-one advice and guidance on making the most of the opportunities available at the University.
-The Student Support team can:
+Students are also provided with a named Student Support Team contact that can provide one-to-one advice and guidance on making the most of the opportunities available at the University.
+The Student Support Team can:

-• help students navigate and access university support services such as the Counselling and Mental Health Service, School Support Office or Disability Advisory and Support Centre;
+- help students navigate and access university support services such as the Counselling and Mental Health Service, School Support Office or Disability Advisory and Support Centre;

-• help students with accommodation, finances and settling into university life;
+- help students with accommodation, finances and settling into university life;

-• provide a listening ear and are available for meetings whenever students would like to speak to someone;
+- provide a listening ear and are available for meetings whenever students would like to speak to someone;

-• put students in touch with other care experienced or estranged students, if they would like;
+- put students in touch with other care experienced or estranged students, if they would like;

-• keep students updated with news and opportunities.
+- keep students updated with news and opportunities.

-For pre-entry students, the named contact is Sophie Flieshman.
-Sophie can be emailed at sophie.flieshman@manchester.ac.uk.
+For pre-entry students, contact wecare@manchester.ac.uk.

 Student ambassadors

-Care experienced and estranged students are offered paid work at the University as a Student Ambassador.
+Care experienced and estranged students can access paid work at the University as a Student Ambassador.
 It is a great opportunity for these individuals to have access to flexible, paid, part-time work, while also being able to meet other university students and prospective students.
 While this is a great opportunity to earn some money, it also helps students to develop skills such as communication, teamwork and social and cultural awareness.

 Student ambassadors are also offered the chance to work on the projects that we run with looked-after young people.
 Ambassadors act as role models, particularly for young care experienced pupils, by talking about their experiences of education.